vrmeet/thexr/DO_THIS_NEXT.md

 NEXT:

-- add text signage
-  - almost done, but need generic way to preserve transform and material when changing out a model

 - add button to emit an arbitrary event
 - add component to receive arbitrary message then add or remove a component
 - music sequencer with tonejs